 So this tells us that the submodel canonical statistic vector $M^T y$ is crucial to understanding linear and generalized linear models (and aster models, Geyer et al. (2007)) just like it is for hierarchical log-linear models for categorical data.
 But do regression books even mention this?
-Not that your humble author knows of.
+Not that your humble author knows of (except for indirectly using it in the proof of Theorem 17.1 below, which some regression textbooks do mention).